antzm/es6-examples/README.md

 // Array: 10,20,30
 ```

-The rest parameter allows us also to call a function with as many parameters as we want, with no need to specify the number of those parameters.
+The rest parameter allows us also to call a function with as many parameters as we want, with no need to specify beforehand the exact number of those parameters.
 ```
 housePets("dog", "cat", "hamster", "fish");
 function housePets(...pets) {